Hanging Strength for Lara as TR6

 From TR1 to TR5, Lara always has endless strength when she is hanging.
 But in TR6, she will get tired if she's hanging too long. - There is a yellow strength bar just under her red life energy bar.
 It is decreasing continuously while Lara is hanging.
 When the bar reaches 0, Lara releases the 'handle' (ledge etc.) automatically, indicating she has got tired, her hanging strength has just run out.

-In this tutorial I will show you how to use a similar hanging strength bar in NGLE:
+In this tutorial I will show you how to use a similar hanging strength

 1. The definition of 'hanging strength'